 Retinols tend to be included in ingredient lists under names like retinyl palmitate, retinyl linoleate or retinyl acetate.
 It takes more steps for these forms to be converted to retinoic acid, meaning the product is gentler on the skin than prescription retinoids.
 Retinol is often combined with other ingredients to hydrate and brighten the skin.

-Retinoids, however, refer to other vitamin-A derivatives that are converted into retinoic acid—the most potent form of vitamin A. These ingredients can also help to increase cell division on the surface of your skin, which helps thicken its top layer.
+Retinoids, however, refers to other vitamin A derivatives that are converted into retinoic acid—the most potent form of vitamin A. These ingredients can also help to increase cell division on the surface of your skin, which helps thicken its top layer.

 Wondering if retinol is vitamin A?
 Retinol comes from retinoids, which form part of the vitamin A family.
 For retinol to be absorbed into the skin, it needs to be broken down into retinoic acid.